Rethinking the Goal System

 Minimum flow of sales by seniority

-I propose — for example — that maintaining a minimum flow of sales is being able to, at least, every six months, withdraw a sales order without using a call center or another representative.
+I propose — for example — that maintaining a minimum flow of sales is being able, at least, every six months, to withdraw a sales order without using a call center or another representative.
 The company only receives the money and delivers the order.
-If this occurs at least once (or more) every six months, the customer continues to generate commission for the old seller, in the so-called sale by seniority.
+If this occurs at least once (or more) every six months, the customer remains generating commission for the old seller, in the so-called sale by seniority.

-Perhaps the reader is already realizing that in the worst case scenario — for example, total paralysis of sales — the old seller, who failed to meet the goals, will still receive, for six months, commissions on sales that anyone makes, on behalf of customers for whom the old seller was able to sell.
+Perhaps the reader is already realizing that in the worst case — for example, total paralysis of sales — the old seller, who could not meet the goals, will still receive, for six months, commissions on sales that anyone makes, in the name of customers to whom the old seller could sell.

 This in the worst case.
 6 months of security, without any favor or donation.
 Only sales by seniority.